jessieren/VirHostMatcher/README.md

 Usage
 ---------------

-This program is used to compute various oligonucleotide frequency (ONF) based distance/dissimilarity measures between a pair of DNA sequences.
-These measures include Euclidean distance (Eu), Manhattan distance (Ma), Chebyshev distance (Ch), Jensen-Shannon divergence (JS), d2, d2*, d2S, Hao, Teeling, EuF and Willner.
+This program is used to compute various oligonucleotide frequency (ONF) based distance/dissimialrity measures between a pair of DNA sequences.
+These measures include Euclidian distance (Eu), Manhattan distance (Ma), Chebyshev distance (Ch), Jensen-Shannon divergence (JS), d2, d2*, d2S, Hao, Teeling, EuF and Willner.
 See paper "Alignment-free d2* oligonucleotide frequency dissimilarity measure improves accuracy of predicting virus-host interactions" for the definitions.

 To use the tool, please simply follow the steps and copy and paste the following commands to the terminal command line.
 You can find an folder named "test" containing 2 phage sequences and 3 host sequences in fasta format.
 Here we use this test data to show how to use the tool.

 * Step 0: parameter settings

-We set the kmer length k=6, and the Markov chain order=2.
+We set the kmer length k=6, and the Markov chian order=2.

 k=6
 order=2